-Cabinet Refacing Tulsa adds strength and value to your kitchen cupboards by replacing your existing cabinet doors with new ones.
+Cabinet refacing adds strength and value to your kitchen cupboards by replacing your existing cabinet doors with new ones.
 Professional craftspeople do precise measurements to make sure that your brand new refaced cabinet boxes are nearly seamless and color-matching with your brand new doors and drawer fronts; so that they will look as good as new!

 Cabinet refacing is a fast-growing segment in the refinishing industry.
 It has expanded into two main segments in the last few years: solid wood doors and drawer fronts, and laminate veneers for kitchen cabinet doors.
 Cabinet refacing is an extremely versatile option, but does require special skills and knowledge of woodwork.
 Not only must you be able to measure the existing drawers to figure out how many new ones you can have fixed, but you must also plan how to conceal the repair.
 Here are some tips for getting the best results with cabinet refacing.

 Cabinet refacing is done on existing cabinet boxes, which are often bolted down to the floor.
 If you plan to use floating doors, you should remove the bolts and joints between the doors and the box.
 You should remove the hardware from the face frames as well if you plan to install new ones in the cabinet refacing process.
 It’s also important to consider the position of any fixtures that may be in the way of your work during your remodeling project.

 Many kitchen cabinets come with new hinges already attached, but if yours don’t you can usually purchase new hinges at your local cabinetmaker.
 Hinges are typically made of wood and painted to match the rest of the wood framing.
 You’ll want to paint both the wood and the frame a lighter color to help the refacing process blend in easier.